UCSD-SEELab/iot-hd-reading-group/HD/ISQED/Hyperdimensional_Computing_vs._Neural Networks:Comparing_Architecture_and_Learning_Process.md

 * Pros
   * Interesting implementation; great accuracy improvement
 * Cons
-  * How do they know which row of the second layer weight matrix represent which class for class hypervectors?
+  * How do they know which row of the second layer weight matrix represents which class for class hypervectors?